Qupipab/FantasyDreamWorlds/README.md

 ---

 ## Game Servers
-On the pages of game servers, you can see a description of a specific game branch, as well as find out more detailed information about the configuration and modifications of the game server.
+On the pages of game servers, you can see a description of a specific game branch, as well as find out more detailed information about configuration and modifications of the game server.

-Also FDW has English localization.
+FDW also has English localization.
 <details>
   <summary>Details</summary>
   The i18n library was used for localization.
 You can switch the language both using the switch in the footer and using the address bar.